How to Create a Sacred Space for Self-Care & Stress Relief

-So let’s address this right out of the gate – the words “sacred” doesn’t have to tie to any specific religion.
+So let’s address this right out of the gate – the word “sacred” doesn’t have to tie to any specific religion.
 It can apply to any belief system you like – or it can be totally nondenominational.
 The word “sacred” is used here to mean connecting to our innate space of peace and love.
-Whether you find that connection through God, Buddha, Allah, Shakti or simply through yourself – is totally up to you.
+Whether you find that connection through God, Buddha, Allah, Shakti, or simply through yourself – is totally up to you.
 The truth is you can find sacred anywhere you choose to see it.
-Bringing it in to your home simply makes it easier to find this connection with our day-to-day lives.
+Bringing it into your home simply makes it easier to find this connection with our day-to-day lives.

 Why would I need a “sacred space” in my home?

 Hey – great question. ☺ And I’ll tell you – it’s because this is where we live most of our lives!
 In our home, in our daily tasks, in our dinners with family, in sweeping the floor, and doing dishes.
 One thing, in particular, I love about new-age spirituality is that it gives the power back to YOU.
 You don’t have to go to a church or speak with a priest to feel connected or look for answers.
 You already have everything you need ♡ sometimes it just takes a little bit of work to find what you need.

 All it takes is some intention – and the desire to make a change.
 So – let’s create sacred space!

 How to Create a Sacred Space in your Home

 This should always be your first step.
 Take a few moments to get really clear on your reasons for doing this work.

 What do you want this space to help you with?
 What outcomes are you looking for?
 Are there any obstacles you’re currently trying to overcome?